-19th-century Danish philosopher Søren Kierkegaard saw busyness as a vice.
-This article explores his arguments and discusses why, even when you have minimal time, being attentive to yourself is so crucial.
+Busyness is a vice, suggests a passage from 19th-century Danish philosopher Søren Kierkegaard.
+This article explores the passage and discusses why, even when you have minimal time, being attentive to yourself is so crucial.

-Indeed, busy people haughtily fill their time, always finding things to do — ‘I just have so much on’ — but this self-generated activity is simply a trivial means of escapism, Kierkegaard argues.
+Busy people haughtily fill their time, always finding things to do — ‘I just have so much on’ — but this self-generated activity is simply a trivial means of escapism, A thinks.

-Everything matters but nothing matters: busy people are thus ridiculous.
+Everything is important but nothing is important.
+The busy person is thus ridiculous.

 It could be argued, however, that not every busy person is busy by choice.
 Sometimes circumstances are set so that time simply becomes an incredibly rare and precious resource.